Reviewing BrasilAgro – Companhia Brasileira de Propriedades Agrícolas (LND) & The Competition

 |2.71

-As a group, “Agricultural production – crops” companies have a potential upside of 83.18%.
-Given BrasilAgro – Companhia Brasileira de Propriedades Agrícolas’ rivals higher probable upside, analysts clearly believe BrasilAgro – Companhia Brasileira de Propriedades Agrícolas has less favorable growth aspects than its rivals.
+As a group, “Agricultural production – crops” companies have a potential upside of 88.55%.
+Given BrasilAgro – Companhia Brasileira de Propriedades Agrícolas’ competitors higher possible upside, analysts plainly believe BrasilAgro – Companhia Brasileira de Propriedades Agrícolas has less favorable growth aspects than its competitors.

+This table compares BrasilAgro – Companhia Brasileira de Propriedades Agrícolas and its competitors’ net margins, return on equity and return on assets.

-This table compares BrasilAgro – Companhia Brasileira de Propriedades Agrícolas and its rivals top-line revenue, earnings per share and valuation.
+This table compares BrasilAgro – Companhia Brasileira de Propriedades Agrícolas and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue